WICG/turtledove/FLEDGE.md

 _As a temporary mechanism, we will still allow network access,_ rendering the winning ad in a Fenced Frame that is able to load resources from servers.

 The TURTLEDOVE privacy goals mean that this cannot be the long-term solution.
-Rendering ads from previously-downloaded web bundles, as originally proposed, is one way to mitigate this leakage.
+Rendering ads from previously-downloaded Web Bundles, as originally proposed, is one way to mitigate this leakage.
 Another possibility is ad rendering in which all network-loaded resources come from a trusted CDN that does not keep logs of the resources it serves.
 As with servers involved in providing the trusted bidding signals, the privacy model and browser trust mechanism for such a CDN would require further work.

 ### 5. Event-Level Reporting (for now)